Global Malaise Trap Program

-Scope: The first step toward the acquisition of detailed temporal and spatial information on terrestrial arthropod communities across the globe
+Develop and standardize protocols for the acquisition and analysis of detailed temporal and spatial information on terrestrial arthropod communities across the globe

 CBG provides a standard sampling kit to all GMP participants.
 This includes a brand new Townes style Malaise trap and typically a year’s worth of collection bottles.
 Partners provide ethanol for killing and preserving samples and are responsible for changing the collection bottle once every week for the duration of the flight season.